tomastrajan/grunt-ngsrc/README.md

 ```

 This can be a pretty tedious task, easy to forget about and then you get those errors in browser's console too...
-What if it would be enough to just add the new source file you your source folder and the
+What if it would be enough to just add the new source file to your source folder.
+Reference would then be automatically
-reference would be automatically inserted to specified `index.html` file in place of specified placeholder like this:
+inserted to specified `index.html` file in place of specified placeholder:

 ```html
 <!-- ngsrc -->